 Young people’s knowledge and skill

-In 2022, the Namibian YouthConnekt Chapter was launched with more than 400 young people from the 14 participating regions.
-The platform was used to disseminate the Third National Youth Policy.
+In 2022, the Namibian YouthConnekt Chapter was launched with more than 400 young people from the 14 participating regions, and the platform was used to disseminate the Third National Youth Policy.
 YouthConnekt seeks to empower young people by enhancing their knowledge, experiences, and skills while investing in their ideas, innovations, and initiatives.
 Online and face-to-face Comprehensive Sexuality Education (CSE) training was conducted for 300 pre-service teachers and 230 in-service teachers.
 Through the #BeFree programme, 12 dialogues on HIV, gender-based violence, menstrual awareness, positive life skills, substance abuse, SHR, masculinity and gender equality were conducted reaching 38 487 young people.

 Gender-based violence